On this page

 In each spoke (source) org, assign the users and groups to the Org2Org app integration by using the Okta Application Users API (opens new window):

 Alternatively, you can assign users and groups for provisioning using the Okta Admin Console.
-See Assign an app integration to a user (opens new window) and Assign an app integration to a group (opens new window).
+See Assign an app to a user (opens new window) and Assign an app integration to a group (opens new window).

 After you've assigned your users or groups in the spoke org, validate that the same users or groups appear in your hub org.